nour-allah-khaled/Automation-Task/README.md

   ```
 - Allure Report is automatically generated via a `.bat` file using CMD.
 - After the report is generated, copy the folder path and paste it into your browser's address bar, then add `/index.html` at the end of the path to view the report.

-### ⚡ Run via GitHub Actions CI/CD Pipeline
-1. Push your code changes to the GitHub repository.
-2. The GitHub Actions workflow (`Run Reservation Pipeline.yml`) will trigger automatically on pushes to the `main` branch.
-3. The workflow will set up the environment, install dependencies, and execute the tests.
-4. After completion, the workflow will generate and upload the Allure report as an artifact.
-5. You can download and view the Allure report from the Actions tab in your GitHub repository.
 ---

 ## 🖼️ Test Report Screen